nickbrazeau/kmaWRAP/README.md

 ### Error Handling
 If you hit a permissions issue, make sure to the files are executable `chmod u+x`.
 Make sure your indexed database path is <path_to_index><name>

+##### Acknowledgements
+Pipelines were inspired by Andrew Morgan's better usage of snakemake!